-- All pupils will be of statutory school age in Key Stages 2, 3, 4 & 5. - Pupils referred will have Special Educational Needs (SEN) with an Education Health and Care Plan (EHCP) issued by the Local Authority. - In most cases the presenting reasons for referral will be SEMH needs or an Autistic Spectrum Condition. - Most children and young are likely to present with a range of other difficulties such as speech and language difficulties, dyslexia, dyspraxia, ADHD, ADD, ODD.
+- All pupils will be of statutory school age in Key Stages 2, 3, 4 & 5. - Pupils referred will have Special Educational Needs (SEN) with an Education Health and Care Plan (EHCP) issued by the Local Authority. - Pupils referred to our National Online School may or may not have an EHCP. - In most cases the presenting reasons for referral will be SEMH needs or an Autistic Spectrum Condition and associated conditions. - Most children and young are likely to present with a range of other difficulties such as speech and language difficulties, dyslexia, dyspraxia, ADHD, ADD, ODD, anxiety and Emotional Based School Avoidance.